sreevathsagolla/NIO-TC-MHW-Intensification/README.md

 ## Author Attribution and Usage

 This project and all associated notebooks has been authored by Sreevathsa Golla (sg13n23@soton.ac.uk) and the MHW data used has been computed by Ligin Joseph.
 All rights are reserved and it is NOT open source or free.
-Any use, redistribution or modification of the content, figures, or analysis presented in this repository is prohibited without seeking explicit permissions.
+Any use, redistribution or modification of the content, figures, or analysis presented in this repository is prohibited without seeking explicit permission.
 If permitted to use, it must be properly cited.
 Unauthorized use or distribution without proper attribution is not permitted.

 > **IMPORTANT:** Please note that we definitely plan to change permissions to open (free) use once the project is complete.
-Right now, this project is very much work in progress.
+Right now, this project is very much a work in progress.
 Thanks for your understanding.